MatthewMarinets/ap_sc2_guide/wol_locations.md

 * **Victory**

 ### Tips
-* The first couple of sections can be skipped by blinking Zeratul over the wall using vision you get around hte marked point
+* The first couple of sections can be skipped by blinking Zeratul over the wall using vision you get around the marked point
 * The third hatchery can be hit from the low-ground by your stalkers.
 No need to fight throught all the roaches and spine crawlers

 ## A Sinister Turn